Amerlucero/Amerlucero/README.md

 - 👋 Hi, I’m @soy Lucero Amer
-- 👀 I’m interested in Computer world lover, I am very interested in the Front End area and at the moment I am venturing into the Big Data area.
+- 👀 I’m interested in Computer world lover, I am very interested in the Back End area and at the moment I am venturing into the Big Data area.
-- 🌱 I’m currently learning :  Constantly learning , currently big data and business intelligence
+- 🌱 I’m currently learning : Currently big data and business intelligence
 - 💞️ I’m looking to collaborate on Challenging and innovative projects.
 - 📫 How to reach me